-Paul Garratt is an author and conference speaker, he is also a partnership manager at Cinnamon Network and is part of Churches in Communities (CiC) International.
+Paul Garratt is an author and conference speaker, he also heads up the Business Development and Grants Team at Cinnamon Network where he travels widely inspiring community development especially among churches.
+He is part of Churches in Communities (CiC) International.

 Born in Crewe to Christian parents he waxed strong in the Lord from an early age.
 His parents along with Paul and his three brothers established themselves in the small town of Winsford in Cheshire where the boys grew up.

 Paul's father worked as a labourer in a local packaging factory and was the pastor of a small, independent charismatic church.
 Faith and church played a central role in the boys’s lives and Paul remembers becoming a Christian as a child and vividly recounts the experience when he gets opportunity:

 “I remember my mother explaining to me that Jesus came to die to forgive our sins and that we had to be truly sorry.
 As I repeated the prayer of salvation after her, I became aware that God’s presence was filling my entire being”.